2000 United States presidential election recount in Florida: Florida counties' recount decisions

-Florida Attorney General Robert Butterworth in his advisory opinion to county canvassing boards wrote:
+Florida Attorney General Bob Butterworth in his advisory opinion to county canvassing boards wrote:

 The longstanding case law in Florida [ ] has held that the intent of the voters as shown by their ballots should be given effect.
 Where a ballot is so marked as to plainly indicate the voter's choice and intent, it should be counted as marked unless some positive provision of law would be violated.
 As the state has moved toward electronic voting, nothing in this evolution has diminished the standards first articulated in such [judicial] decisions ... that the intent of the voter is of paramount concern and should be given effect if the voter has complied with the statutory requirement and that intent may be determined. ...
 The Florida Statutes contemplate that where electronic or electromechanical voting systems are used, no vote is to be declared invalid or void if there is a clear indication of the intent of the voter as determined by the county canvassing board.

 Conservative writer Andrew Sullivan in a contemporaneous article:

 There is a real issue here about what voting actually means.
 To some, voting is a right that should be guaranteed regardless of any incompetence, error, failure, or irresponsibility on the part of the voter. ...
 Others have a different view.
 They argue that American democracy is ... a far stricter, Lockean, Anglo-American system based on the letter of the law and a successful vote cast by a rational, responsible voter.
 In this constitutional system, the "will of the people" is an irrelevant abstraction. ...
 From affirmative action and hate-crime laws it's a small step to ensuring that all voters, however negligent, have their intent, however vague, reflected in the final result of an election.

 Florida Code Section 101.5614[5] states that no vote "shall be declared invalid or void if there is a clear indication of the intent of the voter."
 A physical mark on a ballot, at or near a designated target, is such an indication.